ElizabethLankford/block10_workshop/README.md

 # Personal Website Block 11-12 Project

-The Goal for this assignment was to practice writing semantic HTML, basic CSS, and JavaScript.
+The goal for this assignment was to practice writing semantic HTML, basic CSS, and JavaScript.
 The project needed to be generated in a github project and repository.
+This project is also intended to help me practice Git through the CLI.

 ## Overview